 Foil pans are recyclable in some areas.
 Others counter that recycling is still not as good as re-using, which a “real” roasting pan lets you do.

 On a related note, some people try to get the benefits of easy foil clean up combined with a regular roasting pan by lining their roasting pans with tin foil.
-If you do so, you can kiss good-bye to any deglazing to make proper gravy.
+If you do so, you will not be able to do any deglazing to make proper gravy.

 A cast-iron frying pan with a cast-iron handle can be used as a roasting pan.
 CorningWare casserole dishes can be used for small chickens or pieces of beef.